AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Repository switcher

 Asset Selector also allows you to switch repositories for asset selection.
 You can select the repository of your choice from the drop-down available in the left panel.
 The repository options available in the drop-down list are based on the `repositoryId` property defined in the `index.html` file.

-### Search bar

-Asset Selector allows you to perform full text search of assets within the selected repository.
-For example, if you type the keyword `wave` in the search bar, all the assets with the `wave` keyword mentioned in any of the metadata properties are displayed.

 ### Out-of-the-box filters